UPDATED: This article was originally published in September 2018.

-So many travellers head to Canada for its winter – snow-capped mountains, hot apple cider, gnarly slopes to carve up – but there’s another major drawcard: the incredible variety of wildlife found throughout the country.
+Canada may be most famous for its winters – snow-capped mountains, hot apple cider and gnarly slopes to carve up.
+But there’s another major drawcard in all seasons: the incredible variety of wildlife found throughout the country.

-From the iconic moose and grizzly bear, to quirkier fellows like the beaver and porcupine, if you enjoy seeing adorable, fascinating or enormous creatures in their natural habitat, Canada should be top of your ‘to-visit’ list.
+From the iconic moose and grizzly bear, to quirkier fellows like the beaver and porcupine, if you enjoy seeing adorable, fascinating or enormous creatures in their natural habitat, there’s no better place than Canada.
 You won’t see wildlife, in sublime settings like this, anywhere else.

 Here’s our top list of animals you might be lucky enough to spot on an adventure around Canada’s best national parks:

 Canadian nature reserves – whether it’s up in the top of the Rockies, or down in Jasper and Banff National Parks – are renowned for their bear sightings, and these guys sure do draw a crowd.

 The Grizzly Bear, with its shaggy coat and giant paws, can be found hanging out with its family or snacking on wild salmon in the higher regions of the Canadian Rockies, and around British Columbia and Alberta.
 The other type of bear you might just catch glimpses of is the Black Bear, which lives across Canada in the various forests and bushland, although this one’s a little harder to spot.

 Weighing up to 400 kilograms, the moose is the largest of the deer family, and one of Canada’s most well-known mammals.
 These animals have a noticeable hump on their back, big antlers, and a long face kind of like a horse; and due to their mammoth size, you definitely won’t miss them if they’re around.